 O-Chain is ORing's revolutionary network redundancy technology which enhances network redundancy for any backbone networks, providing ease-of-use and maximum fault-recovery swiftness, flexibility, compatibility, and cost-effectiveness in a set of network redundancy topologies.
-The self-healing Ethernet technology designed for distributed and complex industrial networks enables the network to recover in less than 30 milliseconds (in full-duplex Gigabit operation) or 10 milliseconds (in full-duplex Fast Ethernet operation) for up to 250 switches if at any time a segment of the chain fails.
+The self-healing Ethernet technology designed for distributed and complex industrial networks enables the network to recover in less than 10ms for up to 250 switches if at any time a segment of the chain fails.